Tajikistan: Risk Assessment

 - Transit corridor between Uzbekistan, Kyrgyzstan, Afghanistan, Pakistan and China

-- Financial support from multilateral and bilateral donors, and China
+- Financial support from multilateral and bilateral donors, including China

 - Member of China's Belt and Road Initiative (BRI)

-- Heavily dependent on the Russian economy, via remittances (25% of GDP), and on China (main export market, creditor and provider of FDI).
+- High dependence on the Russian economy, via transfers from expatriate workers (25% of GDP), and on China (7th largest export market, creditor and provider of 2/3 of total FDI)

-- Foreign exchange market and trade under tight control
+- Tight control of the foreign exchange market and trade

-- Weak and concentrated banking system; credit is expensive, underdeveloped, directed and dollarized (53% of the total)
+- Fragile and concentrated banking system, and expensive, poorly developed, directed and dollarized credit (50% of total)

-- Challenging geography (landlocked and 90% mountainous); highly vulnerable to natural disasters
+- Difficult geography (landlocked and 90% mountainous) and high vulnerability to natural disasters

 - Inadequate infrastructure (energy, water, transportation, health)

-- High level of poverty (26.5% of the population); poorly educated and unproductive workers
+- High poverty (26% of the population in 2019), poorly educated and unproductive workers

-- Limited role of the private sector; difficult business environment constrains FDI (1.2% of GDP)
+- Limited role of the private sector, difficult business environment constraining FDI (1.8% of GDP)

-- Poor governance (corruption, organized crime, politicization of the court system)
+- Poor governance (corruption, organized crime, politicization of the judiciary)